GhostPack/SharpDPAPI/README.md

 The **cookies** command will search for Chrome 'Cookies' files and decrypt cookie values.
 If execution is in an unelevated contect, CryptProtectData() will automatically be used to try to decrypt values.

-Cookie files can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, or c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys which are then used as a lookup deryption table.
+Cookie files can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys, or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 A specific Cookies file can be specified with `/target:FILE`.
 A remote `/server:SERVER` can be specified if a `/pvk` is also supplied.